luckylooke/middle/README.md

 ### TODO:
-- Docs
-- plugin for middlewares order management (use.first(fn), use.last(fn), use.at(index, fn))
-- plugin for middlewares on fn return
+- Docs for all usecases